nviart/nviart.github.io/_pages/about.md

 Please note that this website is currently being updated, so not every information may be up to date.

-I am currently a PhD candidate at Institut Curie (Paris) under the supervision of Fabienne Lesueur in the [Genetic Epidemiology of Cancer](https://institut-curie.org/team/andrieu) team.
-My work focuses on the characterization of breast tumours developed by ATM germline variant carriers thanks to the analysis of multi-omics data (genomic, transcriptomic and methylome), and to evaluate the contribution of imaging deep learning methods to analyse tumor slides.
+I am currently a PhD candidate under the supervision of Fabienne Lesueur in the Genetic Epidemiology of Cancer team at Institut Curie (Paris).
+My work focuses on the characterization of breast tumours developed by ATM germline variant carriers thanks to the bioinformatic analysis of multi-omics data (genomic, transcriptomic and methylome) and of tumor slides with deep learning methods.

 <!---
 #Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.